JavaScript Advance Interview Questions & Answers

 read more here… http://www.scriptingmaster.com/javascript/operator-precedence.asp

-What is difference between Object.freeze vs Object.seal?
+What is the difference between Object.freeze vs Object.seal?

 var obj = {a: 1, b: 2, c: {d: 321}};